ahmccormick/Cannabis_Genetics/README.md

 •	The data for examining nucleotide diversity is located in the Pi folder

 •	R scripts for main and supplemental figures are located in Figure_Scripts folder

+• pdfs of figures can be found in the Figures folder.

 •	High resolution versions of main and supplemental figures are available on fig share https://figshare.com/authors/Anna_H_McCormick/17741367